aestebant/OEMLHAT4PdM/README.md

 # OEMLHAT4PdM: Online Ensemble of Multi-Label Hoeffding Trees for Predictive Maintenance

-Associated repository with complementary material to the manuscript *Simultaneous fault prediction in evolving industrial environments with ensembles of Hoeffding adaptive trees*, submitted to the Applied Intelligence journal.
+Associated repository with complementary material to the paper *Simultaneous fault prediction in evolving industrial environments with ensembles of Hoeffding adaptive trees*, [published](https://doi.org/10.1007/s10489-025-06786-7) in the Applied Intelligence journal.
 The following materials are included:

 * Source code of the OEMLHAT proposal.
 * Datasets used in the experimentation.